Churches in Crisis

 441 Crisis Intervention

-Any existing full-member congregation shall require national conference intervention whenever it becomes unhealthy or shows consistent decline, as evidenced by any combination of the following:
+Any existing congregation shall require national conference intervention whenever it becomes unhealthy or shows consistent decline, as evidenced by any combination of the following:

 a.
 An average morning worship attendance of fewer than 50 for two consecutive years or more.